amarder/locovote/README.md

 # Locovote

-1. Get MCAS data up and running
+For MCAS data:

+3. Incorporate latest data

+---

 It would be nice to see spending per student.

----

 4. Put parameters in URL
 5. Set up footnotes